cowprotocol/cow-sdk/packages/common/README.md

 ### Usage with CoW SDK

-When using the umbrella SDK, these common utilities are automatically available:
+When using the CoW SDK, these common utilities are automatically available:

 ```typescript
 import {